Plus Size Models – 5 Tips for Beginners

 – Drink lots of water.
 Staying hydrated will keep your skin looking healthy and amazing.

-– Regular work outs to stay fit, healthy and in shape
+– Regular work outs to feel and look healthy.

 – Neat a tidy nails and toes is essential.
 Treat yourself to regular manicures / pedicures.

 Your portfolio is often the first thing an agency, booker or model scout will see so you want to make an amazing first impression.
 Your modelling portfolio should consist of different types of shots including full lengths, mid lengths and head shots.